Ashland, USD 220

 Greeley County Schools

 Greeley County Schools, located close to the Colorado border in Tribune, Kansas is a progressive district of 240 PreK-12th grade students striving for excellence in academics, character, and activities.
 Our schools are fortunate to have a stable student population retaining our small class sizes where all students have increased opportunities to be successful.
-In addition, our district`s teachers and students have access to new technology with all classrooms equipped with one-to-one technology.
+In addition, our district's teachers and students have access to new technology, with all classrooms equipped with Promethean boards.
+All 6-12th-grade students are provided with a laptop by the district, and elementary students have a dedicated computer cart for their rooms.
 The district has updated facilities and a commitment to routine maintenance.
-The community has also seen growth with the opening of new businesses.

 Number of expected teacher hires for upcoming school year: 0-9